 Dark matter is a mysterious invisible contributor to a galaxy’s weight.

 We don’t know what it is, but thanks to US scientist Vera Rubin, we know it’s there.

 “Vera Rubin established the existence of dark matter in the 1970s,” says Prajwal.
 She worked out that what we can see of the Andromeda galaxy simply isn’t enough to cause the gravity we know is acting on the system.

-In fact, we can only see around 10% of the galaxy.
+We only see around 10% of a galaxy.
 The rest is dark matter.

 “Dark matter is very mysterious,” Prajwal says.
 “If anyone could find out what exactly that dark matter is … well, a Nobel Prize is waiting, everyone knows that.”

 To work out how much a galaxy weighs, you can calculate how fast you’d need to travel to escape its gravitational pull.
 The higher the speed, the greater the gravitational pull.
 The greater the pull, the heavier the galaxy.

 To escape the Milky Way, you’d need to be travelling at 550km/s.
 This means our galaxy weighs in at around 800 billion times the mass of our Sun.